timofurrer/confluo/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;1. (intransitive) I flow or run together, meet. <br>
 > &nbsp;&nbsp;&nbsp;&nbsp;2. (intransitive, figuratively) I flock or crowd together, throng, assemble. <br>

-⇢ **confluo** is a minimalist scalable distributed microservice framework using AMQP/RabbitMQ as a broker.
+⇢ **confluo** is a minimalist scalable microservice framework for distributed systems using AMQP/RabbitMQ as a broker.

 *Note: this project is under heavy development!
 Contributions are more than appreciated!*